Start Free Trial

 "https://s3-us-west-2.amazonaws.com/excelify-images/<your-store-folder>/"&A2&"-3.jpg"

 Notice that now in the Image Src cell you will have three images, separated by ; (semicolon).
-That import will work because the app allows you to import several images from the same row.
+That import will work because the app allows you to import several media files from the same row.
 For more details about that feature, read the tutorial how to import several images from the same row.

-If you just want to get the list of uploaded images to the Excel table, so that you can then put the links where you need them, you can copy-paste them from CrossFTP app to Excel.
+If you just want to get the list of uploaded files to the Excel table, so that you can then put the links where you need them, you can copy-paste them from CrossFTP app to Excel.

 ="https://s3-us-west-2.amazonaws.com/"&A1